blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Phedg1Studios-StartingItemsGUI/README.md

 This is the record of what items and equipment the player has purchased in the Free mode, so that they can persist after the game has been closed.

 ## Changelog
+v1.1.5
+Added new credit earning method.
+Internal broken items should not be listed in the Item Drop List menu any longer.
+Changed how equipment id's are stored to try and mirror the source code in an effort to somewhat future proof.
+Changed how persistent credits were stored to match consumable credits.
+Prevented this gui from making other menus uninteractable any more (again).

 v1.1.4
 Increased required version of R2API so that custom items are now supported.
 Replaced some hooks with events.
 This fixes starting items not being given to multiplayer clients in some situations, as previously other mods were crashing this mods initialization thread on clients.